tano-systems/meta-tanowrt/README.md

 in tree for individual recipes is under the LICENSE stated in each recipe (.bb file) unless otherwise stated.

-The descriptions in the recipes of OpenWrt/LEDE packages have been extracted from original OpenWrt/LEDE repositories:
+The descriptions in the recipes of OpenWrt packages have been extracted from original OpenWrt repositories:
-- https://github.com/openwrt/openwrt.git --- buildsystem for the LEDE Linux distribution;
+- https://github.com/openwrt/openwrt.git --- buildsystem for the OpenWrt Linux distribution;
 - https://github.com/openwrt/packages.git --- OpenWrt packages feed.